PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

     - This provides a consistent experience across modules, helping students navigate the site and locate items easily.
     - This structure is provided in site templates.

-??? essential "2.2 Essential: Module materials are organised within sections and easy to navigate."
+??? essential "2.2 Essential: Materials within sections are organised and easy to navigate."

     - Clear navigation is supported by steps including:
-        - using a consistent structure within module material sections.
+        - using a consistent structure within module material sections (see 3.1).
-        - giving pages, items and couments meaningful titles (see 3.7).
+        - giving pages, items and documents meaningful titles (see 3.6).
+Short descriptions also give useful context.
-        - if possible for that VLE item, adding short descriptions also gives useful context.
         - only including content and documents relevant to the module and avoiding superfluous or duplicated content.
         - removing unused and out-of-date content and files.
-    - Also see 3.1 for information on module material sections.

-??? recommended "2.3 Recommended: Design and images look professional and adhere to UoY branding."
+??? recommended "2.3 Recommended: Design and images adhere to the UoY brand."

-    - Images and banners are the required dimensions and of high quality.
-These may be provided in site templates, but can be updated by staff.
+    - Site images and banners are the required dimensions (see the tool).
+Images used are of high quality, preferably from the [UoY Image Library](https://www.york.ac.uk/staff/external-relations/image-library/).
-    - Text in images may not scale well and so should be avoided in most cases.
+    - Text in course images does not scale well and so should be avoided in most cases.
+If non-decorative text is used images, provide this in ALT text (see 3.4).
-    - Photography should come from the [UoY Image Library](https://brand.york.ac.uk/media/) where possible.
     - Design (colour, typography etc.) adheres to [UoY branding](https://www.york.ac.uk/staff/external-relations/brand/)
+    - Course images and banners are provided in site templates, but can be updated by staff.

 ## 3. Module materials & site content